kwebio/kweb-core/README.md

 was a decade ago.

-Uniquely, KWeb takes advantage of the new coroutines functionality in the upcoming Kotlin 1.1 to handle asynchronously waiting for responses from the client in a way that's almost transparent to the user of KWeb.
+Uniquely, KWeb takes advantage of the new coroutines functionality in the upcoming Kotlin 1.1 to handle asynchronously waiting for responses from the client in a way that's almost transparent to the user of KWeb, without tying up threads (a definite no-no if you plan on having more than a handful of people visiting your website at a time).

 #### Status - 2017-01-08
 KWeb is currently very experimental, at this stage more of a proof-of-concept and playground for ideas than anything